crempp/js86emu/docs/devlog.md

 # Dev Log
+### Next
+* Working on UI
+* Using Radix for headless components.
+Ok.
+* Tried emotion, SSR support sucked, switch to stitches because it works well with Radix.
+Like it so far
+*

 ### Sept 3rd 2022
 * The issue on line 721 was because I had the breakpoint set at the wrong address.
 Back to the original issue, The